7 Luxurious Moringa Oil Body Butter Recipes

 • 10 drops lavender essential oil

-1. In a large mixing bowl, use a mixer or immersion blender to whip your Kokum butter until fluffy and soft.
-If you find that the butter is a bit too hard to whip easily, soften it just slightly using a double boiler on low heat and then let it cool on the counter for a few minutes.
-Your butter should have a soft, cloud-like consistency.
+1. In a large mixing bowl, use a mixer or immersion blender to whip your Kokum butter until it becomes fluffy and soft.
+If the butter is too hard to whip easily, slightly soften it using a double boiler on low heat, then let it cool on the counter for a few minutes.
+Aim for a soft, cloud-like consistency.

-2. Add your olive oil, Moringa oil, and tapioca starch to the Kokum butter and continue mixing on medium until all items have combined and are fluffy.
+2. Add your olive oil, Moringa oil, and tapioca starch to the whipped Kokum butter.
+Continue mixing on medium speed until all the ingredients have combined and the mixture is fluffy.

-3. Add in your essential oils.
-Mix once more on low speed until all elements are thoroughly combined, for about 1-2 minutes.
+3. Incorporate your essential oils into the mixture.
+Mix once more on low speed until all elements are thoroughly combined, typically for about 1-2 minutes.

-4. Spoon your body butter into glass containers, seal tightly when not in use, and enjoy!
+4. Spoon your freshly prepared body butter into glass containers, seal them tightly when not in use, and indulge in its nourishing goodness!

 Peppermint and Eucalyptus Body Butter